Muhammad

 The festival will be rounded off on the 18th of this month.
 There

-For a long time prior to this
+For a long time before this

 in India .

 and stage any dramas of their own here.
-Notwithstanding that the university I
+Notwithstanding that the university I study boasts calling itself international, there’s absolutely nothing African in their syllabi, nor reference thereof, except, probably, in the Geography department.
+This is incredible!

-the Indian glamorous film industry.
-YET, it is largely in oblivion among the
+Today, the Nigerian film industry, called Nollywood, surpasses Hollywood in production and is now the second-largest in the world after Bollywood, the Indian glamorous film industry.
+YET, it is mainly in oblivion among the

-billion plus populace of India .
+billion-plus populace of India .

 Ditto the theatre of Africa, not only Nigeria ’s,